nikitabobko/AeroSpace/CONTRIBUTING.md

 * Issues that are unclear on how to fix, or issues that require design of the interface (CLI or config interface) are tagged with `design-needed` tag https://github.com/nikitabobko/AeroSpace/issues?q=is%3Aissue+is%3Aopen+label%3Adesign-needed

 ## Submit Pull Requests

+Small and trivial improvements can be submitted without any discussion.

 **Prior discussion**.
 For non-trivial changes (such as user visible changes), it's always better to ask for prior approval and discuss what you want to do before doing it.